semuconsulting/PyGPSClient/README.md

 PyGPSClient is a free, open-source, multi-platform graphical GNSS/GPS testing, diagnostic and UBX &copy; (u-blox &trade;) device configuration application written entirely in Python and tkinter.
 * Runs on any platform which supports a Python 3 interpreter (>=3.9) and tkinter (>=8.6) GUI framework, including Windows, MacOS, Linux and Raspberry Pi OS.
-* Supports NMEA, UBX, RTCM3, NTRIP and SPARTN protocols.
+* Supports NMEA, UBX, RTCM3, NTRIP, SPARTN and TTY (ASCII) protocols.
 * Capable of reading from a variety of GNSS data streams: Serial (USB / UART), Socket (TCP / UDP), binary data stream (terminal or file capture) and u-center (*.ubx) recording.
 * Provides [NTRIP](#ntripconfig) and [SPARTN](#spartnconfig) client facilities.
 * Can serve as an [NTRIP base station](#basestation) with an RTK-compatible receiver (e.g. u-blox ZED-F9P or Quectel LG290P).